 - Twitter Fleets: “Fleets allow you to share fleeting or transitory thoughts, and after 24 hours, they’ll disappear from view.
 Fleet authors can see who views their Fleets, including accounts with protected Tweets, by clicking into their Fleets and tapping on the Seen By text at the bottom.”

 SST provides monthly (90-minute) remote learning sessions covering Current Behavioral Trends and Digital Updates.
-Register for the January session here, or purchase a 1-year subscription.
+Sign up for a 1-year subscription.